 [C. Effective January 1, 2005, the facility's infection control coordinator shall attend a basic infection control training course that is approved by the Office of Health Care Quality and the Office of Epidemiology and Disease Control Program for the Department.]

-D. (text unchanged)
+[D.] C. (text unchanged)

 [E. The facility's communication mechanism shall ensure that the administrator, director of nursing, and the medical director receive and address reports of infection control findings and recommendations in a timely manner.]

-E. The facility's communication mechanism shall ensure that:
+D. The facility's communication mechanism shall ensure that:

 (1) The administrator, director of nursing, and the medical director receive and address reports of infection prevention and control findings and recommendations in a timely manner; and